juliaguida/oystercard/cobol_apprenticeship_module_outlines.md

 ### Your challenge

-This week you'll work through the [cobol intro](https://github.com/makersacademy/cobol-intro/).
+This week you'll work through the [COBOL intro](https://github.com/makersacademy/cobol-intro/).
 You'll mostly work solo but are encouraged to share knowledge, and struggles, with your peers!

 Your coach will most likely arrange some ad-hoc sessions for that very purpose :)